 - Direct investigations of suspected arson in wildfires, working closely with other investigating agencies.

-Skills Needed to be a Forest Fire Fighting & Prevention Supervisor
+What a Forest Fire Fighting & Prevention Supervisor Should Know

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.